 THC (a.k.a tetrahydrocannabinol) is another compound in the cannabis plant.
 The THC is what causes the “high” that recreational marijuana users are familiar with.
 While THC does have therapeutic attributes, it’s this “intoxication” factor that has dubbed the use of marijuana illegal in the state of Georgia.

 Is CBD Oil Legal in Georgia?

 In short—yes.
 CBD oil is a medical fixture that takes out some of the THC in cannabis so that the user is not left intoxicated after using it for medical reasons.
-In order to get this medical marijuana in Georgia, patients must first quality for a medical card.
-Users must be diagnosed by one of the following conditions by their physicians:
+In order to get this medical marijuana in Georgia, patients must first qualify for a medical card.
+Users must be diagnosed with one of the following conditions by their physicians: